Golf Goals 2025: How To Set Them & WHY You Are Not Achieving Yours

 One thing to keep in mind in selecting one of these goals is that they are a stretch and you will need to take different actions to achieve them.

 If you fall just short of one of these goals, it does not mean that you failed.
-It is then time to evaluate, make changes and set your new goal.
+It is then time to evaluate, make changes to your golf improvement plans, and set your new goal.

 The Delusional Zone – These goals have to be avoided as they are not reachable and are just going to lead to frustration in the future.